-In a nutshell, blockchain and hashgraph technology can offer useful solutions, however, rampant speculation causing volatile cryptocurrency values are worthless distractions.
-Regardless, Bitcoin and the Crypto Market are behaving like classic bubbles and will eventually end up at the same value from where they started.
+In a nutshell, blockchain and hash graph technology can offer useful solutions, however, rampant speculation causing volatile cryptocurrency values are worthless distractions.
+Regardless, Bitcoin and the Crypto Market are behaving like classic bubbles and will eventually end up at the same value as where they started.
 So, it’s probably a good tactic for crypto investors to consider SELLING THE RALLIES rather than BUYING THE DIPS.

 Top Gold Producers Mine Supply To Fall As Future Demand Surges